kyotovision-public/RGB-Road-Scene-Material-Segmentation/README.md

 (2) put the pre-trained weight 'mit_b2.pth' into 'weights/init/'

-(3) put the trained weights for our RMSNet into 'weights/rmsnet/' (only for evaluation, no need to do so if training from scratch)
+(3) put the trained weights for our RMSNet into 'weights/rmsnet/' (only for evaluation, unnecessary if training from scratch)

 (4) use python or ipython to run test.py with trained weights (e.g., for python, insert python test.py)